Sahil-Gulati/PHPHump/GuideMDs/HumpIf.md

 # Hump If #
-There can be no. of condition on which you want to
+There can be number of things, when you want to execute HTML content on the basis of some condition.
+It can be either positive or negative condition.

 ## Syntax ##